laurenperez/SEIR-Flex-2.22.22-Sasquatch/src/course-materials/react-fundamentals/week-12/day-3/lecture-materials/react-router-bitcoin-price-finder.md

 ## The Price Component

-Before we create this component take a moment to get your FREE Api key from coinapi.io.
-Keep in mind you can only make 100 requests per day with your free apiKey.
+Before we create this component take a moment to get your FREE Api key from [iexcloud.io](https://iexcloud.io/cloud-login?r=https%3A%2F%2Fiexcloud.io%2Fconsole%2Fhome#/register).
+Keep in mind you can only make 50,000 requests per month with your free apiKey.

 Once you have your api key here is what we will do: